Today we pit two popular beginner drum kits in a head to head battle to find out which is a better option for drummers.

 - the cymbals of such complete drum kits are usually not the best sounding metal plates out there

-- you may need to change the drum heads for better sound quality after some time. (this also applies to the Yamaha Rydeen’s stock drum heads)
+- you may need to change the drum heads for better sound quality after some time. (although this applies to the Yamaha Rydeen’s stock drum heads too, imo)

 Although we have not experienced this first hand, you’ll notice that a couple of Pearl Roadshow users mention about the poor finishing on their drum kit.
 You can read more user reviews about the the Pearl Roadshow here.